 Where to Park Emergency Cash

 To start or bolster an emergency fund, set up automatic payroll transfers to a designated savings account, preferably one that is not connected to your checking account, to avoid dipping into it.
 Your first goal should be to save at least $1,000.
-Remember, this fund is earmarked for true emergencies—like when your car breaks down or the roof leaks.
-To help you figure out your savings contributions, try the American Institute of CPAs’ (AICPA) online Emergency Savings Calculator, located at FeedthePig.org.
+Remember, this fund is earmarked for true emergencies — like when your car breaks down or the roof leaks.

 Count Yourself in With Retirement Accounts

-One of the greatest perks many working Americans have access to today is their company’s 401(k), 403(b), or 457(b) plans, because in most cases, employers will match retirement contributions—typically from 2% to 8%.
-If you’re just starting out in your career—always contribute at least the max of the match, otherwise, you’re just walking away from free money.
+One of the greatest perks many working Americans have access to today is their company’s 401(k), 403(b), or 457(b) plans.
+If you have a 401(k), in most cases, employers will match retirement contributions — typically from 2% to 8%.
+If you’re just starting out in your career — always contribute at least the max of the match, otherwise, you’re just walking away from free money.
 If you’re more established, work on boosting that percentage over time.
-The annual contribution to a 401(k) plan is $18,000; if you’re 50 or older you can contribute an extra $6,000.
-Your contributions are deducted automatically from each paycheck and use pre-tax dollars, so you’ll only pay taxes on that money as you start withdrawing it in retirement.

 Accounts for the Self-Employed

 And don’t forget Traditional or Roth IRAs, which anybody can use to save for retirement, including stay-at-home spouses.
-If you choose a Traditional IRA, your money grows tax deferred until you withdraw it.
-A Roth uses after-tax earnings so your earnings and withdrawals are tax free.
-For more information about IRAs, search ‘Which IRA is right for you?’ on the SchoolsFirstFCU website.
+If you choose a Traditional IRA, your money grows tax-deferred until you withdraw it.
+A Roth uses after-tax earnings so your earnings and withdrawals are tax-free.

 When you click on external links, you are linking to alternate websites not operated by SchoolsFirst FCU, and SchoolsFirst FCU is not responsible for the content of the alternate websites.
 The fact that there is a link from SchoolsFirst FCU’s email to an alternate website does not constitute endorsement of any product, service, or organization.
 SchoolsFirst FCU does not represent either you or the website operator if you enter into a transaction.
 Privacy and security policies may differ from those practiced by SchoolsFirst FCU, and you should review the alternate website’s policies.